ot-tony-archer/Theta/README.md

 This is as simple as creating a `.env` file

+## How it works
+The wrapper translates query strings, path variables, and body payloads into a consumable event object for Lambdas.

 ## Future State

 * Possibly move `.env` to another folder should it become needed to have the same variable with different values.